How to Find Cheap Flights to Anywhere in the World in 2023

 There is a chance the airline cancels the mistake fare after you book it.
 For that reason, you should hold off on booking any lodging, rental cars, and activities for a few weeks after booking the mistake fare.

-Hidden-city tickets are fares where you skip the last leg of a connecting flight.
+Skiplagging, or hidden-city ticketing, are fares where you skip the last leg of a connecting flight.
 For example, you book a flight from Philadelphia to Los Angeles with a layover in Phoenix.
 Since your intended destination is actually Phoenix, you simply skip the flight to Los Angeles.